streamproject/stream-chrome/README.md

 See [wireframes](/wireframes) if you'd like to see the designs and wireframes which are implemented in the crx.

 # Development Guide
-The project is in written in typescript, so it's recommended to use vscode or some other typescript compatbile editor that takes advantage of the types (e.g. webstorm).
+The project is in written in typescript, so it's recommended to use vscode or some other typescript compatible editor that takes advantage of the types (e.g. webstorm).
 If you use vscode, use the workspace settings by setting the workspace to the root of this repo.
 If you do not use vscode, be aware that you should make sure to import the tslint settings another way (see `tslint.json`).

 ```
 $ git clone https://github.com/streamproject/stream-chrome